52 Rare & Scarce Moth species recorded at Rough Bank

 Wingspan approx. 11mm.
 Larval mine and adult are shown below.

-- Aphelia unitana.
-Very similar in appearance to the common species A. paleana
+Very similar in appearance to the common species Z. paleana

-(Timothy Tortrix), A. unitana escaped notice in the county until 2013 but it has since been found on
+(Timothy Tortrix), Z. unitana escaped notice in the county until 2013 but it has since been found on

-at least 10 Cotswold sites during late May to mid July.
+at least 10 Cotswold sites from mid May to mid July.
 Its larvae feed on a variety of herbaceous plants.

-(1 record of the adult below, reared from a larva found on knapweed)
+The photo below left is of an adult male reared from a larva found on knapweed at Rough Bank.